dmac1108/homeschooling/README.md

 This is a project to keep track of completed homeschooling activities.

-## Code Used
+# Technology

-This project uses a mySql database, with data retrieval and update managed by a node express application.
+This project was developed using mySql, and node express.